Louis Charles Karpinski

 Louis Charles Karpinski (5 August 1878 – 25 January 1956) was an American mathematician.

 Background

 Louis Charles Karpinski was born on August 5, 1878, in Rochester, New York.
-His parents were Henry Hermanagle Karpinski of Warsaw, Poland, and Mary Louise Engesser of Guebweiler, Alsace.
-He was educated at Cornell University and in Europe at Strassburg.
-Karpinski also studied (1909–1910) at Columbia.
+His parents were Henry Hermanagle Karpinski of Warsaw, Poland and Mary Louise Engesser of Guebwiller, France.
+He earned his Bachelor of Arts at Cornell University in 1901 and his Ph.D. at Universität Straßburg in 1903.

 Career

-At Columbia, Karpinski became a fellow and a university extension lecturer.
-He taught at Berea College and at Oswego, New York at the Normal School there.
-Then, he accepted a position at the University of Michigan, where by 1919 he became full professor of mathematics.
-Dr. Karpinski devoted his attention chiefly to the history and pedagogy of mathematics.
+At Columbia University, Karpinski became a fellow and a university extension lecturer.
+He taught at Berea College and at the Normal School in Oswego, New York, now SUNY Oswego.
+He then accepted a position at the University of Michigan, where he became a full professor of mathematics by 1919.
+He devoted his attention chiefly to the history and pedagogy of mathematics.

+Karpinski served as the president of the History of Science Society from 1943 to 1944.